databendlabs/databend/website/datafuse/docs/rfcs/query/2021-05-22-plan-expression.md

 ### Expression chain and expression executor

-Currently we can collect the inner expression from expressions to build ExpressionChain.
-This could be done by Depth-first-serach visiting.
+Currently, we can collect the inner expression from expressions to build ExpressionChain.
+This could be done by Depth-first-search visiting.
 ExpressionFunction: `number + (number + 1)` will be :  `[ ExpressionColumn(number),  ExpressionColumn(number), ExpressionLiteral(1),  ExpressionBinary('+', 'number', '1'), ExpressionBinary('+', 'number',  '(number + 1)')  ]`.

 We have the *ExpressionExecutor* the execute the expression chain, during the execution, we don't need to care about the kind of the arguments.
-We just conside them as *ColumnExpression* from upstream, so we just fetch the column *number* and the column *(number + 1)* from the block.
+We just consider them as *ColumnExpression* from upstream, so we just fetch the column *number* and the column *(number + 1)* from the block.

-> Let's introduce plan builder now
+## Plan Builder

 ### None aggregation query